Saved Schools

 Lincoln Middle School (AR)

-Lincoln Middle School (AR), nominated by Office of Innovation for Education in Arkansas, is a elementary/middle school in Lincoln, Arkansas that describes itself as a public district school serving learners from a primarily rural area.
+Lincoln Middle School (AR), nominated by Office of Innovation for Education in Arkansas, is an elementary/middle school in Lincoln, Arkansas, that describes itself as a public district school serving learners from a primarily rural area.

 Location Lincoln, Arkansas